jasonalmaturner/jQuery2edit/README.md

 	        <button id="cancel">Cancel</button>
    	    </form>

 This will create a form with a save and cancel button.
-We want to give the save and cancel buttons IDs so that we can call them with jQuery.
-We also want to give the form an ID so it can be accessed as well.
+The save and cancel buttons and the form are given ids so that they can be called with jQuery.

 <!-- You will come to see that most elements in our html will have an ID.
 That is so that jQuery has a lot of hooks to make contact with what it is looking to manipulate. -->

 When using jQuery, most elements in HTML will have an ID.
-This gives provides hooks to grab specific HTML elements for jQuery to manipulate.
+This provides hooks to specific HTML elements for jQuery to grab and manipulate.

 ###Making our addTask function

-When the user enters something into the input field and clicks the save button, we want to create an object and push it to our array.
+When the user enters something into the input field and clicks the save button, an objected should be created and that object pushed to the array.

-Let's make a function to do that for us.
+This can be done by making a function.

 *app.js*